 If garlic is cooked immediately after peeling, allinase is inactivated and some of its beneficial effects are lost.
 When using garlic in recipes, crush it, then wait five minutes until adding it to the pan.
 Ideally, add garlic towards the end of cooking for optimum pungency and medicinal benefits.
 Scientists have found that drinking milk (full fat or fat-free) after eating garlic can reduce mouth odour.

-Safety: A recent paper confirmed there are no harmful interactions when taking garlic with other blood pressure lowering or blood-thinning medication, but as always check with your doctor if you are on prescribed drugs.
+A recent paper confirmed there are no harmful interactions when taking garlic with blood pressure lowering or blood-thinning medication, but as always check with your doctor if you are on prescribed drugs.